8 Ways to Help Your Neighborhood

 A collective voice, like that of a neighborhood organization, is louder and more effective than a single one, especially when it’s asking a local government or mortgage company to take action.
-“Neighborhood organizations promote a sense of community and get people talking to each other about what’s going on in the neighborhood,” says Kildee.

 The neighborhood crime watch concept is one model of a group focused on monitoring and maintaining vacant properties.
 Learn more about watch programs from the National Neighborhood Watch program.